The zero-based budget I believe is the most productive budgeting method.

-Dave Ramsey, is arguably the most famous champion of the zero-based budget.
-Simply the most simple, straightforward and actually makes every dollar you earned accountable.
+Dave Ramsey is arguably the most famous champion of the zero-based budget.
+Simply the most simple, straightforward and actually makes every dollar you earned accountably.

-The first step, like in most budgeting method, is to tract exactly what you earn each month and start saving until you have one month’s worth of income saved for emergency.
+The first step, like in most budgeting method, is to track exactly what you earn each month and start saving until you have one month’s worth of income saved for an emergency.